-Last Updated 10/2022
+Last Updated 1/22/12

 It is recommended that this orientation be given to your American staff without international cultural exchange visitors present.
 It parallels some of the recommended orientation for international cultural exchange visitors, so both groups will have some similar discussions.
-It can be done virtually before arriving at camp or can also be done in person upon arrival.
+They could actually be done at the same time in different locations although this module is shorter than that for international cultural exchange visitors.